 Fisher took every opportunity to illustrate the unique characteristics of the Boston Whaler.
 His most famous demonstration was captured in 1961, by Life Magazine.
 The series of photographs showed the boat underway, the boat being sawed in half and ultimately Fisher motoring away in the remaining half of the boat.
 And through the years many other demonstrations have proved the toughness and durability of the Boston Whaler hull.
-And though you may never cut your boat in half, this only goes to show one thing, people whose livelihood and lives depend on boats consistently choose Boston Whaler because of their seaworthiness, dependablility and the inherent safety of a hull that won't sink even if severely damaged.
+And though you may never cut your boat in half, this only goes to show one thing, people whose livelihood and lives depend on boats consistently choose Boston Whaler. because of their seaworthiness, dependability and the inherent safety of a hull that won't sink even if severely damaged.

-Boston Whalers are built to last.
-For over 50 years Boston Whaler has strived to make each model better, providing you with a safe and fun boating experience.
+Boston Whaler® has strived to make each model better, providing you with a safe and fun boating experience.
 That is the reason we offer a 10 year limited transferable warranty.
-It is also an excellent reason why you can trust the safety of your family and friends to a Boston Whaler.
+It is also an excellent reason why you can trust the safety of your family and friends to a Boston Whaler®.